AdamuAbba/hashnode-articles/Lightning Transactions/Simulate your first Lightning transaction on the Bitcoin regtest network Part 3 (MacOS).md

 ![happy](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExY2Rya2p1OGxoY2hkMTVuYXNkOWlzNG5sc2M2Mzg2eWk3NG1xMWE5NCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/l41lI4bYmcsPJX9Go/giphy.gif)

-I hope this article helped help you gain some hands-on experience in working with the lightning network. see you in the next one 👋🏿
+I hope this article helped you gain some hands-on experience in working with the lightning network.
+Remember, Lightning payments are faster, cheaper and less complex than the conventional bitcoin transaction. see you in the next one 👋🏿